Grain-Free Dog Diet Is Not Always The Best Choice

 Stern said veterinarians should educate clients about their dogs’ diet.
 He also cautions that dogs can develop DCM from nutritional origins and not be taurine-deficient.
 Taurine supplements can also mask the problem and lead to a delay of an important diagnosis.

-But when the problem is related to taurine deficiency, says Stern, it may not be that the diet is “grain-free” or “legume-heavy” but that ingredients are interacting to reduce availability of taurine or that other nutrients are missing or interacting in the formulation.
+But when the problem is related to taurine deficiency, says Stern, it may not be that the diet is “grain-free” or “legume-heavy” but that ingredients are interacting to reduce the availability of taurine or that other nutrients are missing or interacting in the formulation.

 For example, while a lot of pet owners may not want to see “byproducts” in their dog’s food, often the byproducts contain organ meat like heart and kidney, which are good sources of taurine.